dwavesystems/demos/README.rst

 * Sign up for `D-Wave Leap <https://cloud.dwavesys.com/leap/signup/>`_ in order to get an authentication token
 * Create a `configuration file <https://docs.ocean.dwavesys.com/en/latest/overview/dwavesys.html#configuring-a-d-wave-system-as-a-solver>`_,
-  so that you can easily submit your problems to a D-Wave system without your authentication token being stored within your code
+  so that you can easily submit your problems to a D-Wave system without storing your authentication token in your code.

 Now you're ready to run your demo!